IntelPython/sdc/docs/source/supported.rst

 data-parallel across rows of `X`, which implies a `1D_Block` distibution for output (`z`).

-Variable `z` doesn't exist in the distribution report since the compiler optimizations were able to remove it.
+Variable `z` does not exist in the distribution report since the compiler optimizations were able to eliminate it.
 Its values are generated and consumed on-the-fly, without memory load/store overheads.

 Supported Numpy Operations